return42/sphkerneldoc/linux_src_doc/include/crypto/skcipher_h.rst

 chunksize
     Equal to the block size except for stream ciphers such as CTR where it is set to the underlying block size.

+walksize
+    Equal to the chunk size except in cases where the algorithm is considerably more efficient if it can operate on multiple chunks in parallel.
+Should be a multiple of chunksize.

 base
     Definition of a generic crypto algorithm.